What is Galfan?

 Galfan vs. Galvalume

 Galfan and galvalume are both metallic-coated steels.
 They differ in their coating process.
 Galfan undergoes cold rolled steel coating with five percent mischmetal and aluminum and ninety-five percent zinc.
-Galvalume undergoes a non-stop hot dip process with a glazing of 55 percent aluminum and 43.5 percent zinc with 1.5 percent silicon.
+Galvalume undergoes a non-stop hot dip process with 55 percent aluminum and 43.5 percent zinc with 1.5 percent silicon.

 What is Galfan?
 3

-The International Lead Zinc Research Organization created Galfan in 1981, while BIEC International Incorporated developed galvalume in 1972.
-Galfan might be younger but more resistant to corrosion than galvalume.
+The International Lead Zinc Research Organization created Galfan in 1981, while BIEC International Incorporated developed Galvalume in 1972.

 A lighter coating weight guarantees extra corrosion protection to Galfan-coated metals.
 It is ductile, formable, and weldable compared to galvalume due to its high zinc content.